research

 Past Work and Projects

-Characterizing Attitudes Towards Homelessness on Social Media
+OATH-Frames: Characterizing Online Attitudes Towards Homelessness via LLM Assistants

-In this project, we aim to:
+In this project, we aimed to:

 - Evaluate the effectiveness of language models at reasoning about attitudes towards homelessness by developing a codebook grounded in framing theory from sociology (Goffman, 1974)